What Is Zeus the God of in Greek Mythology?

 We can learn more about the god Zeus by examining the different ways in which he was worshiped by the ancient Greeks.
 Festivals were one of the most important forms of worship in the Greek world.
 The festivals of Zeus were widespread and not confined to one particular city or area of Greece.

-The Olympic Games, first held in 776 BCE, was the most famous and widely attended festival of the god Zeus.
-The Olympic Games was not just a sporting event, it also held great religious significance for the Greeks.
-Olympia was home to the site most sacred to Zeus — the Altis Grove.
+The Olympic Games, first held in 776 BCE, was the most famous and widely attended festival of the god Zeus in ancient Greece.
+The Olympic Games were not just a sporting event.
+It also held great religious significance for the Greeks.
+Olympia was home to the site most sacred to Zeus: the Altis Grove.
 From the 6th century BCE onwards, the Altis was populated with hundreds of statues dedicated to Zeus by victorious athletes and city-states.

 The Oracle of Zeus at Dodona